 Then I thought about it: the list is eight years old.
 Does it still hold up?
 Has my canon changed?
 Have I changed?
 Yes apparently and yes.
-"Change or die," someone once said--which doesn't come off as a threat to me, more an observation: I'm alive (or as alive as I'll ever be_ and being alive I change.
+"Change or die" someone once said--which doesn't come off as a threat to me more an observation: I'm alive (or as alive as I'll ever be) and being alive I change.
 So does my list.

-Nothing wrong with that--there has to be a widely accepted canon, else what am I setting myself in opposition against?
-On the other hand, I have to be free to choose my own canon, else what good am I?
+Nothing wrong with that--there has to be a widely accepted canon else what am I setting myself in opposition against?
+On the other hand I have to be free to choose my own canon else what good am I?

-And a list (even one man's--any man's--list, which I consider superior to any aggregate) is ultimately futile, is at most his way of insisting on what he believes are the best, according to his biases and (occasionally, hopefully) his insights.
+And a list (even one man's--any man's--list, which I consider superior to any aggregate) is ultimately futile is at most his way of insisting on what he believes are the best, according to his biases and (occasionally hopefully) his insights.

 I love futile gestures.

-These for better or worse are mine.
+This for better or worse is mine.

 Eddie Romero is best known for his beautifully written picaresque epic Ganito Kami Noon, Paano Kayo Ngayon?
-(We Were Like This Then; How Are You Doing Now?); I prefer this, where history (from turn-of-the-century Philippines through the Second World War to the recent 1970s) is seen through the eyes of a thoughtful adventurer (the inimitable Fernando Poe, Jr.), and through the lenses of cinematographer Mike De Leon's (a major filmmaker in his own right) understated yet brilliant camera.
+(We Were Like This Then; How Are You Doing Now?).
+I prefer this, where history (from turn-of-the-century Philippines through the Second World War to the recent 1970s) is seen through the eyes of a thoughtful adventurer (the inimitable Fernando Poe, Jr.) and the lenses of cinematographer Mike De Leon's (a major filmmaker in his own right) understated yet brilliant camera.
 The film is arguably Romero's The Godfather, showcasing the generational passage of time better than any other Filipino film I know.